 Insurance companies may include other insurance options in a business owner's policy that cover risks that are unique to your industry.
 We recommend working with an experienced insurance agent in your industry to get customized coverage for your small business.

 Professional liability insurance—also commonly referred to as errors and omissions insurance—will cover your business if you're accused of negligence, missed deadlines, or professional errors in your work.
 Professional liability coverage will pay for legal defense costs and associated expenses.
 This type of coverage is usually recommended for businesses that provide professional services, such as lawyers, doctors, dentists, or architects.

 Cyber liability insurance —also known as cyber insurance, protects your business from liability if you're the object of a cyberattack or data breach.
 A cyber liability policy will usually cover the cost to notify impacted customers and government agencies and pay for credit monitoring for your customers.

 Employment practices liability insurance (EPLI) protects the management and owners of a business if you're accused of things like discrimination, wrongful termination, or sexual harassment.
 This policy will provide you with a layer if any legal claims arise and cover any legal costs and settlements.

 How Much Does New York Business Insurance Cost?

 We understand that many businesses are trying to save money and cut expenses.
 Luckily, the average cost of general liability insurance coverage for a small business in New York can be around $300 a year ranging up to $5,000 annually for between $500,000 and $1 million in coverage.
-However, many factors impact premium costs.
+However, many factors can impact the premium cost of business insurance.
 Those factors can include: